-The objective of a social and behavioral science component of a core curriculum is to increase students' knowledge of how social and behavioral scientists discover, describe, and explain the behaviors and interactions among individuals, groups, institutions, events, and ideas.
+The objective of a social and behavioral sciences component of a core curriculum is to increase students' knowledge of how social and behavioral scientists discover, describe, and explain the behaviors and interactions among individuals, groups, institutions, events, and ideas.
 Such knowledge will better equip students to understand themselves and the roles they play in addressing the issues facing humanity.

-- 1. To employ the appropriate methods, technologies, and data that social and behavioral scientists use to investigate the human condition. - To examine social institutions and processes across a range of historical periods, social structures, and cultures. - To use and critique alternative explanatory systems or theories.
-3. - To develop and communicate alternative explanations or solutions for contemporary social issues.

-- 5. To analyze the effects of historical, social, political, economic, cultural, and global forces on the area under study. - 6.
-To comprehend the origins and evolution of U.S. and Texas political systems, with a focus on the growth of political institutions, the constitutions of the U.S. and Texas, federalism, civil liberties, and civil and human rights. - To understand the evolution and current role of the U.S. in the world. - To differentiate and analyze historical evidence (documentary and statistical) and differing points of view. - To recognize and apply reasonable criteria for the acceptability of historical evidence and social research. - 10.
+- 1. To employ the appropriate methods, technologies, and data that social and behavioral scientists use to investigate the human condition. - 2.
+To examine social institutions and processes across a range of historical periods, social structure, and culture. - To use and critique alternative explanatory systems or theories. - 4.
+To develop and communicate alternative explanations or solutions for contemporary social issues. - 5.
+To analyze the effects of historical, social, political, economic, cultural, and global forces on the area under study. - 6.
+To comprehend the origins and evolution of U.S. and Texas political systems, with a focus on the growth of political institutions, the constitutions of the U.S. and Texas, federalism, civil liberties, and civil and human rights. - 7.
+To understand the evolution and current role of the U.S. in the world. - 8.
+To differentiate and analyze historical evidence (documentary and statistical) and differing points of view. - 9.
+To recognize and apply reasonable criteria for the acceptability of historical evidence and social research. - 10.
 To analyze, critically assess, and develop creative solutions to public policy problems. - 11.
-To recognize and assume one's responsibility as a citizen in a democratic society by learning to think for oneself, by engaging in public discourse, and by obtaining information through the news media and other appropriate information sources about politics and - 12.
-To identify and understand differences and commonalities within diverse cultures.
+To recognize and assume one's responsibility as a citizen in a democratic society by learning to think for one-self, by engaging public discourse, and by obtaining information through the news media and other appropriate information sources about politics and public policy. - 12.
+To identify and understand difference and commonalities within diverse cultures.

-GEOG 1303-WORLD REGIONAL GEOGRAPHY \
+GEOG 1303-World Regional Geography\

-Students will possess a general knowledge of their world and their relationship with society
+Students will possess a general knowledge of their world and their relationship with society.

-- To understand the important role the United States plays in many of these global issues. - To form critical views of contemporary global issues through awareness and to assess the general political, economic, and social development issues of the world through relevant analyses. - 3.
-To provide critical evaluation of various viewpoints concerning a specific issue expressed through several means of communication, such as written, oral, and visual material, and to effectively organize and communicate their findings. - 4.
-To acquire and improve general reading, writing, and analytical skills that can be applied to personal and professional endeavors in and beyond their World Regional Geography course. - To internationalize their academic curriculum and higher education experience.
+- 1. To understand the important role the United States plays in many of these global issues. - 2.
+To form critical views of contemporary global issues through awareness and to assess the general political, economic, and social development issues of the world through relevant analyses. - To provide critical evaluation of various viewpoints concerning a specific issue expressed through several means of communication, such as written, oral, and visual material, and to effectively organize and communicate their findings. - 4.
+To acquire and improve general reading, writing, and analytical skills that can be applied to personal and professional endeavors in and beyond their World Regional Geography course. - 5.
+To internationalize their academic curriculum and higher education experience.